 If you feel like showing some one, I can only suggest waiting a week and reading it again to make sure it still feels right.
 Sometimes you can be more real when you know it’s private.
 It is totally up to you.

 Every time you write to yourself instead of getting angry or depressed, you are reprogramming your brain to react differently and creating a cognitive behavior modification.
 The goal is for your brain to eventually process all these emotions by itself, and you will no longer have to write the letters to yourself, unless you start to enjoy it that is.

 So this is where the behavioral modifications gets interesting in dealing effectively with migraines and depression.

-Reducing glare inside and outside, taking a walk for some fresh air, and using guided meditation and relaxation CD's.
+Reducing glare inside and outside, taking a walk for some fresh air, and using guided meditation and relaxation CD's can all help you manage migraine attacks.
 These all work for me.
-Give them a try.
+Give one a try.

 Educate yourself in this area and you will quickly see you are not alone.
 Millions of people suffer from depression, and just about every body will at some time in their lives.